TheDukeofErl/NoiseTorch/README.md

 ### Latency

 Yant may introduce a small amount of latency for microphone filtering.
 The amount of inherent latency introduced by noise supression is 10ms, this is very low and should not be a problem.
-Additionally PulseAudio currently introduces a variable amount of latency that depends on your system.
-Lowering this latency [requires a change in PulseAudio](https://gitlab.freedesktop.org/pulseaudio/pulseaudio/-/issues/120).

-Output filtering currently introduces something on the order of ~100ms with pulseaudio.
+Output filtering currently introduces something on the order of ~100ms.
 This should still be fine for regular conferences, VOIPing and gaming.
 Maybe not for competitive gaming teams.

 ### Alternatives